 Adam by Auguste Rodin

 Adam by Auguste Rodin represents the Adam named in the opening chapters of the Book of Genesis and in the Quran for the first man created by God.
 The Bible also uses the name “Adam” in a collective sense as “mankind” and individually as “a human”.
 Rodin’s Adam references the work of Michelangelo in art and sculpture.
 The right arm with the pointing finger is taken from the painted figure of Adam on the Sistine Chapel ceiling.
-The left arm references the dead Christ of Michelangelo’s sculpture of the Pietà.
+The left-arm references the dead Christ of Michelangelo’s sculpture of the Pietà.
 This sculpture suggests the beginning of life and the end of life and can be interpreted as the sum of an individual’s experience and emotional life.

 This Rodin sculpture had its genesis in 1881 when Rodin received a commission for two large figures of Adam and Eve.
 Originally he intended the pair of sculptures to be placed on either side of a sculptured bronze portal called The Gates of Hell.
 This monumental sculpture piece commissioned in 1880 and which became Rodin’s life work as he continued to work on and off on this project for 37 years, until his death in 1917.
 This work of Adam was first cast in 1910 and bronze casts of it are now in the Art Institute of Chicago, the Musee Rodin, the Metropolitan Museum of Art and a number of other leading museums.

 The title and the pose of this large-scale figure of Adam attest to the influence of Michelangelo’s works, specifically the painting of Adam on the ceiling of the Sistine Chapel.
 The well-developed musculature Adam by Michelangelo, which suggests physical strength, contrasts with Rodin’s Adam pose, which points to a tormented being.
-Rodin’s Adam seems to emphasise his earthly bonds, by having the pointed finger towards the ground, whereas Michelangelo shows man at the moment when God confers the divine spark of life.
+Rodin’s Adam seems to emphasize his earthly bonds, by having the pointed finger towards the ground, whereas Michelangelo shows man at the moment when God confers the divine spark of life.

 Michelangelo’s Sistine Chapel Ceiling